Interstellar-code/taskheromd/README.md

 2. **Create Your Task Structure**:
    - Set up your task template in `project templates/`
    - Create initial tasks in `project planning/todo/`
-   - Run the update scripts to generate your initial plan.md
+   - Run the consolidated script (`.\update-plan-consolidated.ps1`) to generate your initial plan.md

 3. **Start Working**:
    - Begin working on tasks according to priority
    - Move tasks through the workflow as they progress
-   - Keep documentation and plan.md updated
+   - Use the consolidated script to manage tasks, generate reports, and keep plan.md updated
+   - Archive completed project phases using the reset function when needed

 This project planning and documentation system is designed to be flexible and adaptable to different types of projects.
 Feel free to modify it to better suit your specific needs.